 Dandelion Salve Recipe

-Dandelion salve is good for all kinds of aches and pains, from sore muscles to dry or itchy skin.
-I like to use a blend of olive, coconut, and sweet almond as carrier oils when making my dandelion infused oil, as they are all nourishing for the skin.
+I prefer to use a blend of olive, coconut, and sweet almond as carrier oils when making my dandelion infused oil, as they are all nourishing for the skin in different ways.
 Shea butter gives it some richness, and local beeswax solidifies it.
 Essential oils of your choice give it a pleasant scent, as well as more healing benefits.

 Before making this dandelion salve, you will first need to make dandelion infused oil.
 You will also need some kind of jars or tins to keep the finished salves in.
 This recipe makes about 12 ounces of salve total, or six 2 ounce tins.